andreacasalino/Flexible-GJK-and-EPA/README.md

 With respect to other similar solvers, the one proposed allows to easily:

- * account fot roto-traslation for the shapes, without explicitly computes the vertices coordinates after the roto-traslation
+ * account for roto-traslation for the shapes, without explicitly computes the vertices coordinates after the roto-traslation
  * manage template objects represting 3d coordinates in order to use your favourite algebra library ([Eigen](https://eigen.tuxfamily.org/dox/group__TutorialMatrixArithmetic.html), etc...)

 Before diving into the code, have a look at ./doc/GJK_EPA.pdf.